Buffalo, Wyoming

-Buffalo is a city in Johnson County, Wyoming, United States.
-The city is located almost equidistant between Yellowstone Park and Mount Rushmore.
+Buffalo is a city in and the county seat of Johnson County, Wyoming, United States.
 The population was 4,415 at the 2020 census, down from 4,585 at the 2010 census.
-It is the county seat of Johnson County.
-The city has experienced an economic boom due to methane production from the coal bed methane extraction method used in the Powder River Basin and surrounding areas.
-However, with the decline of methane production, Buffalo's population has stabilized since the 2010 Census.
+The city had experienced an economic boom due to methane production from the Coal Bed Methane Extraction method used in the Powder River Basin and surrounding areas.
+With the decline of methane production, Buffalo's population has stabilized since the 2010 Census.
 Even though energy is a vital part of its economy, agriculture, tourism, and recreation are three other major components.
-Buffalo is at the foot of the Bighorn Mountains.
+Buffalo is located at the foot of the Bighorn Mountains.
+The city is located almost equidistant between Yellowstone National Park and Mount Rushmore.